-On-Time Performance (OTP) is a key measurement tool for the MTA that tracks how often the various MTA modes are running on schedule, which reflects the reliability of our service.
+On-Time Performance (OTP) is a key measurement tool for MDOT MTA that tracks how often the various transit modes are running on schedule, which reflects the reliability of our service.
 Meeting our OTP goals is essential for maintaining customer satisfaction and increasing ridership.

-Metro OTP usually fluctuates between 95% and 97%.
-Light Rail also tends to fluctuate between 95% and 97%.
-MARC Train has increased from 87.9% in FY14 and maintained an OTP above 90%.
+Metro SubwayLink on-time performance usually fluctuates between 93% and 97%.
+Light Rail on-time performance tends to fluctuate between 93% and 97%.
+MARC Train on-time performance typically falls between 87% and 93%.

 Core Bus - 80%